FarmBot-Docs/farmbot-genesis/v1.1/FarmBot-Genesis-V1.1/mods-and-add-ons/use-farmbot-as-a-3d-cnc-camera-rig.md

 ---
 title: "Use FarmBot as a 3D CNC Camera Rig"
 slug: "use-farmbot-as-a-3d-cnc-camera-rig"
-excerpt: "Use FarmBot to move a camera around in three dimensions for fun videography!"
+description: "Use FarmBot to move a camera around in three dimensions for fun videography!"
 ---

 * toc